AngelFreedom/GimpPListExporter/ReadMe.txt

  Use:
   To export layer of image as Plist file goto in menu File-> Export Sprite Sheet.. set the parameter Padding, Max sheet width, max sheet height etc.
-  Set the directory and the name of file press Save and GIMP produce two file
+  Set the directory and the name of file press Save and GIMP produce three file
   1) A png file sprite sheet.
   2) A file Plist with reference to image file.
   3) A file txt with reference to image file.